BlakeWills/blakewills.github.io/_posts/2023-12-01-azure-deployment-environments.md

   required: true
 ```

+The key bits are:

+- `name` - needs to be unique and gets displayed in the Developer Portal.
+- `templatePath` - relative path to the ARM template.
+- `parameters` - these reference the `ARM` template parameters, unfortunately you can't use `ARM` expressions for things like the `default` value, but you can limit `allowed` values for things like SKUs.

+The [documentation](https://learn.microsoft.com/en-us/azure/deployment-environments/concept-environment-yaml) does a pretty good job of explaining the manifest file.

 ## Azure DevCenter

 `Azure DevCenter` is the control plane that allows platform engineers to define project teams, catalogs and environments.
 It's also the control plane for `Azure DevBox`, which we'll talk about in a future post.
 You don't need anything special to deploy a `DevCenter`, just the usual resource group, location, and name: